LevinJ/CarND-Path-Planning-Project/README.md

 The car always stays in the center of the lane, except during lane chaning.
 This is achieved by the behavior layer.
 Its state changing FSM ensure the car does not move outside of valid lanes.

 * The car is able to change lanes
 The car would change lanes when it's appropriate.
-The decision making is guided by the behavior layer.See Implementation section for more details.
+The decision making is guided by the behavior layer.
+See Implementation section for more details.

 ## Implementations